Medicare Supplement Plan N: Coverage, Costs & Is It Worth It?

 Medicare Savings Tip

-Household discounts: Many insurers like Aetna and Mutual of Omaha offer a household discount of 5–12% if both spouses enroll together.
-This can meaningfully reduce your effective monthly premium — always ask about it when getting quotes.
+Household discounts: Many insurers like Aetna, Mutual of Omaha, and HealthSpring offer a household discount of 5 to 25% if both spouses enroll together (or even if you live with another adult).
+This can meaningfully reduce your effective monthly premium, so always ask about it when getting quotes.

 Enrollment Timing & Underwriting: What You Need to Know